opengauss-mirror/docs/content/en/docs/Developerguide/pl-pgsql-functions.md

 -   Intermediate results that are not required by clients do not need to be sorted or transmitted between the clients and servers.
 -   Parsing can be skipped in multiple rounds of queries.

 PL/pgSQL can use all data types, operators, and functions in SQL.
+Some common functions, such as gs_extend_library.

 For details about the PL/pgSQL syntax for creating functions, see  [CREATE FUNCTION](create-function.md).
 PL/pgSQL is a loadable procedural language.
 Its application method is similar to that of  [Stored Procedure](stored-procedure.md).
 There is only one difference.
 Stored procedures have no return values but the functions have.